iysatp/nltp-rules/Season 19 Rules.md

 * (i) NLTP B-team matches are encouraged to take place on Wednesday evenings.
 * (j) Point deduction, server agreement, rescheduling, and all other rules that apply to NLTP A-team also apply to NLTP B-team.
 * (k) If a team's regular A-team player is unavailable for a week and is replaced by a B-team player, that B-team player will be eligible to play on both A-team and B-team for that week.
  * (1) If the regular A-team player plays on B-team that week, the B-team sub is not eligible to play B-Team.
 Dual eligibility will not be allowed during week 1.
-* (2) After week 4, the four players who have played the most minutes on their A-team will not be eligible to play B-team unless the CRC grants a waiver.
-If more than four players are determined to be A-team by virtue of minutes, then the captain will declare the fourth player ineligible for B-team from the players who have the least amount of A-team minutes from the eligible group.
-Captains can request a waiver to replace a player in the top four minutes with another player if they intend for that player to be the A-team starter moving forward.
-Examples may include, but are not limited to, a free agent pick up, a player who was unavailable in the beginning weeks of the season, or a player who has won the starting spot late in the season.

 ## Article XII - Appendix
 * (a) Teams are subject to punishment if their players or captains partake in any of the following: violation of the DBAD rule, spam on Discord, spam on Reddit, or any other action that break the NLTP rules.